spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 {{<featured/info>}}

-### How we reported this story:
+### How we reported this story

-Spotlight PA spoke to more than 20 people who had applied to the program, many of whom shared emails, text messages, program records, mortgage statements, and utility bills to help document their experience.
+Spotlight PA spoke to more than 20 people who had applied to the Pennsylvania Homeowner Assistance Fund, many of whom shared emails, text messages, program records, mortgage statements, and utility bills to help document their experience.
 We also spoke to attorneys, advocates, and housing counselors.

 All of the homeowners who are quoted by name, or whose experience is discussed at length, signed releases giving the program permission to respond to Spotlight PA’s detailed questions about their experiences.

 To ensure program administrators could respond in detail, Spotlight PA shared several rounds of written questions and summaries of applicants’ experiences.
 Program officials provided several detailed written responses and spoke with a reporter in an hour-long interview.